corda/corda-docs-portal/content/en/docs/corda-os/4.1/clientrpc.md

 ### Granting flow permissions

-You provide an RPC user with the permission to start a specific flow using the syntax `StartFlow.<fully qualified flow name>`:
+To grant an RPC user permission to start a specific flow, use the syntax `StartFlow.<fully qualified flow name>`, and the listed `InvokeRpc` permissions, as shown in the following example:

 {{< tabs name="tabs-3" >}}
 {{% tab name="groovy" %}}